ni/nimi-python/docs/nidcpower/class.rst

         Specifies the number of times a sequence is run after initiation.
-        Refer to the Sequence Source Mode topic in the NI DC Power Supplies and SMUs Help for more information about the sequence loop count. for information about supported devices.
+        Refer to the Sequence Source Mode topic in the NI DC Power Supplies and SMUs Help for more information about the sequence loop count.
         When the :py:attr:`nidcpower.Session.sequence_loop_count_is_finite` property is set to False, the :py:attr:`nidcpower.Session.sequence_loop_count` property is ignored.
         Valid Range: 1 to 134217727
         Default Value: 1

-        .. note:: This property is not supported by all devices.
-Refer to Supported Properties by Device topic
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.